Aerhhh/SkyWars/README.md

 When the plugin starts and chooses a map, it will generate a pre-defined number of worlds that act as independent games.
 Each world or
 "game" will be closed off from each other, including chat, stats, players, etc.

+When all of the games finish, new worlds will be created and this is repeated until the server is manually shut down.

 ## Example Map Config

 ```json